harness/developer-hub/docs/chaos-engineering/get-started/tutorials/chaos-experiment-from-blank-canvas.md

 ---
-title: Walkthrough- Create a chaos experiment from a blank canvas
+title: Create a chaos experiment from a blank canvas
 description: Create a chaos experiment from scratch.
 sidebar_position: 4
 redirect_from: